unmetwriter/Equipment_Database/README.md

 # Equipment_Database
-A database made to book and lend out equuipment to students in the Ericsson Space
+A database made to book and lend out equipment to students in the Ericsson Space